gprMax/gprMax/docs/source/user_libs_opt_taguchi.rst

 Example
 -------

 The following example demonstrates using the Taguchi optimisation process to optimise values of loading resistors used in a bowtie antenna.
-The example is slighty contrived as the goal is simply to find values for the resistors that produce a maximal amplitude response from the antenna.
+The example is slighty contrived as the goal is simply to find values for the resistors that produces a maximum absolute amplitude in the response from the antenna.
 We already know this should occur when the values of the resistors are at a minimum.
 Nevertheless, it is useful to illustrate the optimisation process and how to use it.

 .. figure:: images/user_libs/antenna_bowtie_opt.png
     :width: 600 px

     FDTD geometry mesh showing bowtie antenna with slots and loading resistors.

 The bowtie design features 3 vertical slots (y-direction) in each arm of the bowtie.
 Each slot has different loading resistors, but within each slot there are 4 resistors of the same value.
 A resistor is modelled as two parallel edges of a cell.
-The bowtie is placed on a lossless substrate of relative perimittivity 4.8.
-The antenna is modelled free space, and an output point (the electric field value) is specified at a distance of 60mm from the feed of the bowtie (red coloured cell).
+The bowtie is placed on a lossless substrate of relative permittivity 4.8.
+The antenna is modelled in free space, and an output point of the electric field (named ``Ex60mm``) is specified at a distance of 60mm from the feed of the bowtie (red coloured cell).

 .. literalinclude:: ../../user_libs/optimisation_taguchi/antenna_bowtie_opt.in
     :language: none
     :linenos:

 The first part of the input file (lines 1-7) contains the parameters to optimise, their initial ranges, and fitness function information for the optimisation process.
 Three parameters representing the resistor values are defined with ranges between 0.1 :math:`\Omega` and 5 :math:`k\Omega`.
-A pre-built fitness function called ``maxvalue`` is specified with a stopping criterion of 50V/m.
+A pre-built fitness function called ``maxabsvalue`` is specified with a stopping criterion of 50V/m.
 The output point in the model that will be used in the optimisation is specified as having the name ``Ex60mm``.
 Finally, a limit of 5 iterations is placed on the optimisation process, i.e. it will stop after 5 iterations irrespectively of whether it has reached the target of 50V/m.

 The next part of the input file (lines 9-93) contains the model.
 For the most part there is nothing special about the way the model is defined - a mixture of Python, NumPy and functional forms of the input commands (available by importing the module ``input_cmd_funcs``) are used.
 However, it is worth pointing out how the values of the parameters to optimise are accessed.
 On line 29 a NumPy array of the values of the resistors is created.
 The values are accessed using their names as keys to the ``optparams`` dictionary.
 On line 30 the values of the resistors are converted to conductivities, which are used to create new materials (line 34-35).
 The resistors are then built by applying the materials to cell edges (e.g. lines 55-62).
 The output point in the model in specifed with the name ``Ex60mm`` and as having only an ``Ex`` field output (line 42).